Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 Frequently asked questions

-Pension planning for the family
+Pension planning for your family in Germany

 Until the Fruehstart-Rente starts, an existing pension can secure your family.
 Compare tariffs free of charge and with no obligation.